microlinkhq/youtube-dl-exec/README.md

 ### youtubedl(url, [flags], [options])

-It execs any `youtube-dl` command, returning back the output.
+It execs any `yt-dlp` command, returning back the output.

 #### url